pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-workload.hbs.md

 ## <a id="observe-workload"></a> Observe workload

-This section shows how to use the Tanzu Workload CLI olyg-in to observe a workload.
+This section shows you how to use the Tanzu Workload CLI plug-in to observe a workload.

 1. List workloads in cluster: